 How to Make Granola

-First, in a large mixing bowl, combine the oats, sugar, oil, maple syrup, vanilla, salt and spices.
+First, in a large mixing bowl, combine the dry ingredients of oats, sugar, oil, maple syrup, vanilla, salt, and cinnamon.
+Using a spatula, give this a good mix until each oat is covered in the ingredients.

-Next, removing the granola, no matter how long you bake it, let it rest!
-Don't touch it, don't flip it, and don't sneak a snack!
+Remove the granola from the oven and let it rest.
+Don’t touch it, don’t flip it, and don’t sneak a bite!
 This is vital to making sure the granola will clump together.

 Let it cool completely before removing from the tray.

-Finally, after the granola is fully cooled, then you can break it off into clusters and store in your favorite container.
-This is also the time for you to add any extras like chocolate chips, dried fruits, etc. It won't melt the chocolate now.
+Finally, after the granola is fully cooled, break it into clusters and store in your favorite airtight container.
+Now is also the time to add any of the extras like chocolate chips.

-Finally, and this is most important, let your granola cool completely before touching it!
-You want the sugar crystals to re-crystalize so that you can break it apart into those delicious chunks.
+- Let the granola cool completely before touching it.
+You want the sugar crystals to re-crystalize so you can make those delicious granola chunks.

 How to Store